SupremeTechnopriest/react-idle-timer/README.md

 # React Idle Timer
 > React.js port of jQuery.idleTimer with some extras.

+⚠️ We dropped support for date formatting in version 3.
+React idle timer returns raw date objects and you can use which ever library you like to format it.
+If you would like to continue using the built in formatter, stick with version 2.

 ⚡️ **Updated for React 16**<br/>
 🚀 **Now Supports Isomorphic React!**